torbensko/ai-prompt-coder/readme.md

 # Introduction

-`prompt-coder` uses ChatGPT to write code based on `.prompt` files.
+`ai-prompt-coder` uses ChatGPT to write code based on `.prompt` files.
 It will build a prompt based on a set of rules applied to your directory structure.
 All rules are defined in `rules.prompt`.
 Please see `/examples` for existing rules you can utilise.